310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes… But this is a strange feeling.
-I had always restrained myself up until this point.
-It is almost always peaceful so long as I restrain myself.
+yes… but this is a strange feeling. i had always restrained myself up until this point. it is almost always peaceful so long as i restrain myself.

-But in Yumenosaki, everyone is trying to make their own dreams come true with everything they have.
+but in yumenosaki, everyone is trying to make their own dreams come true with everything they have.

-Even if it was their own selfish desires… That is why I wanted to do the same.
+even if it was their own selfish desires… that is why i wanted to do the same.

-I am not used to it, and so I cannot do it properly.
-But this time, I followed how I feel to the very end…
+i am not used to it, and so i cannot do it properly. but this time, i followed how i feel to the very end…

-And it feels like things will work out someway or another, so I am a bit happy.
+and it feels like things will work out someway or another, so i am a bit happy.

-If it were me from the past, then after getting locked up in the water tank as punishment and cooling my head down with some thinking… I would just have thought it did not matter anymore.
+if it were me from the past, then after getting locked up in the water tank as punishment and cooling my head down with some thinking… i would just have thought it did not matter anymore.

-My household also probably thought that by punishing me, I would regret my actions, and be a good kid.
+my household also probably thought that by punishing me, i would regret my actions, and be a good kid.

-Actually, when I was all alone inside that water tank, I did start thinking about how dumb I was acting, and I thought of giving up altogether…
+actually, when i was all alone inside that water tank, i did start thinking about how dumb i was acting, and i thought of giving up altogether…

-But then everyone came here for me.
-And then you helped me to the best that you could.
+but then everyone came here for me. and then you helped me to the best that you could.

-Without ever rejecting me, you supported and aided me.
+without ever rejecting me, you supported and aided me.

-It made me so happy.
-That is why I will not restrain myself this time.
+it made me so happy. that is why i will not restrain myself this time.

-Even if it is something embarrassing and childishly selfish, I will make my own dream come true.
+even if it is something embarrassing and childishly selfish, i will make my own dream come true.

-Just like what everyone else is doing.
+just like what everyone else is doing.

-Because I am not a God, but now the same human being as everyone else.
+because i am not a god, but now the same human being as everyone else.
 {% endbubble %}

 <div toc>